tegansnyder/Docker-Worker-Supervisor-Distributed-Crawler/readme.md

+> NOTE: this is a work in progress repository that I'm using as a learning curve for setting up a micro service based workflow for distributed crawling.
+All my testing is being done on OSX with boot2docker.

 This is a example of creating a worker supervisor architecture to crawl the web using docker containers.

 * The "Supervisor" docker container runs Redis and a PHP shell script that figures out which URL to crawl next, which it then sends to the Gearman server.